 With Age of Empires 4, Microsoft is hoping to tap into a subsection of gamers who fondly remember spending the rainy afternoons of their younger years building an empire from scratch.

-With such fragile nostalgia, Microsoft has a responsibility to ship a game that caters not only to tradition but offers enough novelty to entice new players.
+With such fragile nostalgia, Microsoft has a responsibility to launch a game that caters not only to tradition but offers enough novelty to entice new players.

 If it can pull it off, Age of Empires 4 could be in with a chance to challenge RTS behemoth StarCraft 2 and possibly carve out a cozy seat at the increasingly crowded eSports table.